A neutron star is the collapsed core of a massive star. It is what is left of the star, after a supernova explosion.

-When a high-mass star comes to the end of its lifetime, its outer layers collapse onto the core, compressing material to the point where the atoms are smashed apart, leaving only neutrons - sub-atomic particles with no electric charge.
+When a high-mass star comes to the end of its lifetime, its outer layers collapse onto the core.
+This squashes the star's core to the point where the atoms are smashed apart, leaving only neutrons.
+Neutrons are sub-atomic particles with no electric charge.

-The outer layers are then ejected in a super-massive explosion, leaving a rapidly spinning neutron star behind.
-Some neutron stars have been found to rotate at several hundred times a second.
+The outer layers are then thrown out into space by a shock wave.
+This leaves a rapidly spinning neutron star behind.
+Some neutron stars have been found to rotate at several hundred times a second!

-A neutron star can weigh the same as one or two Suns and yet will only be about 20 km across.
-For comparison, a matchbox of neutron star material would weigh the same as the country of Wales.
-A house of it would weigh the same as the Moon.
+A neutron star can have the same mass as 1 or 2 Suns.
+However, it will only be about 20 km across.
+Imagine squashing the Sun until it was the size of a city!
+For comparison, a house full of neutron star material would weigh the same as the Moon.
+The only object denser than a neutron star is a black hole.